 There are a number of programs out there but it really depends on the area that you want to specialise in as to which course you could take.
 Do your research and choose one that resonates with you!

 9. Network Marketing or Multi-Level Marketing (MLM)

-I know that MLM businesses get a bad wrap but I do honestly believe that they do because there are some not so great business owners creating businesses with them, like all businesses.
+I know that MLM businesses get a bad rap but I do honestly believe that they do because there are some not-so-great business owners creating businesses with them, like all businesses.

 The benefits of an MLM is that the products are already created, you usually receive promotional material to help you share the love and the entry price is usually low (although this does create more competition).
 On the flip side, you don’t have the flexibility to change prices, create sales or alter the products.

 10. Teach English online